VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/opentelemetry-collector/README.md

 The docker compose file contains the following components:

-* collector - OpenTelemetry collection agent, which is configured to collect and write data to `victorialogs`
+* collector - logs collection agent configured to collect and write data to `victorialogs`
-* victorialogs - VictoriaLogs log database, which accepts the data from `collector`
+* victorialogs - logs database, receives data from `collector` agent
-* victoriametrics - VictoriaMetrics metrics database, which collects metrics from `victorialogs` and `collector`
+* victoriametrics - metrics database, which collects metrics from `victorialogs` and `collector` for observability purposes

 Querying the data